HarvestAPI/apify-linkedin-profile/README.md

 - List of LinkedIn profile URLs
 - List if LinkedIn profile IDs (e.g. ACoAAA8BYqEBCGLg_vT_ca6mMEqkpp9nVffJ3hc)

+#### Email search

+By selecting the "Profile details + email search ($10 per 1k)" profile scraper mode, you can enable our tool to perform email search for LinkedIn profiles, which is ideal for lead generation, recruitment, and networking.
+We perform comprehensive validation checks, including SMTP checks, to ensure the email addresses are valid and deliverable.
+Adaptive cost: if a LinkedIn profile is not complete enough to perform the email search - we will not charge you for the search.
+**Important Note:** The scraper cannot extract emails directly from a LinkedIn profile as this information is not publicly available on the platform.
+The email search is performed independently and **it is not guaranteed to find an email for every profile.**

 ### Data You'll Receive

 - Profile summary and headline